 Detailed Study Description

 If you are eligible for the study, you will complete 4 days of Home Saliva Collection and attend 7 study sessions at the UW Department of Psychiatry, located at 6001 Research Park Boulevard, Madison, WI.
 Some of the session times are flexible, while others are not.
 Most of the sessions must occur in the late afternoon/early evening.
+The study takes approximately 2 months to complete.

 Basic eligibility screening for the study is completed during a 30 to 40 minute phone screening interview.
 During the phone screening we ask questions about your physical and mental health, medications, and personal habits, such as smoking and drinking.